 The Princeton Review first published this guide in 2010.
 It remains the only free, annually updated downloadable guide to green colleges.
 The company is also known for its dozens of categories of college rankings in its annual books, The Best 381 Colleges and Colleges That Pay You Back.

 About The Princeton Review

 The Princeton Review is a leading test preparation, tutoring, and college admission services company.
 Every year, it helps millions of college- and graduate school-bound students achieve their education and career goals through online and in person courses delivered by a network of more than 4,000 teachers and tutors and its more than 150 print and digital books published by Penguin Random House.
-The Princeton Review is headquartered in Natick, MA, and is an operating business of IAC (NASDAQ: IACI).
-For more information, visit The Princeton Review on its web site and on its Facebook page.
+The Princeton Review is headquartered in New York, NY, and is an operating business of Match Group (NASDAQ: MTCH).
+For more information, visit The Princeton Review on its website and on its Facebook page.
 Follow the company's Twitter feed @ThePrincetonRev.

 The Princeton Review

 - Kristen O'Toole, Editorial Director, 888-347-7737 ext.
 1405, email@example.com

 Note To Editors